dimak01/sharp-bridge/Docs/Reviews/Application-Orchestration.md

 ## Orchestrator Responsibilities

-The application orchestrator (previously referred to as "Bridge Service") is responsible for:
+The `ApplicationOrchestrator` is responsible for:

 1. **Configuration Validation** - Validating user inputs and configuration settings
 2. **Component Initialization** - Creating and initializing all required components